 NOTE: Training and Employment Notice (TEN) 12-21 provides a resource guide to assist jobseekers in finding and applying for financial assistance and other supportive services.

-(WIOA Sec.
-3(59))

-The term ‘‘supportive services’’ means services such as transportation, child care, dependent

-care, housing, and needs-related payments that are necessary to enable an individual to participate in activities authorized under this Act.
-(WIOA Sec.
-3(59)) (Moved to beginning of the section)

-NOTE: Needs related payments are available only to individuals enrolled in training services.
-(Removed- Already in NRP Section, doesn’t make sense here)

-Allowable Supportive Services for Adult and Dislocated Workers (20 CFR § 680.900)
+Allowable Supportive Services (20 CFR § 680.900)

 Supportive services for adults and dislocated workers are defined at WIOA Sec.
 3(59) and Secs.
 134(d)(2) and (3).
 Local WDBs, in consultation with the one-stop [American Job Centers of Nevada] partners and other community service providers, must develop a policy on supportive services that ensures resource and service coordination in the local area.
 The policy should address procedures for referral to such services, including how such services will be funded when they are not otherwise available from other sources.
 The provision of accurate information about the availability of supportive services in the local area, as well as referral to such activities, is one of the career services that must be available to adults and dislocated workers through the one-stop delivery system.
 (WIOA Sec.
 134(c)(2)(A)(ix) and [20 CFR] § 678.430 of this chapter).
 Local WDBs must ensure that needs-related payments are made in a manner consistent with [20 CFR] §§ 680.930, 680.940, 680.950, 680.960, and 680.970.
 Supportive services are services that are necessary to enable an individual to participate in activities authorized under WIOA Sec.
 134(c)(2) and (3).

 These services may include, but are not limited to, the following.
-This list is not intended to be an exhaustive or exclusive list of allowable services: (Changed a-l to bullet points, added examples.)
+This list is not intended to be an exhaustive or exclusive list of allowable services:

 Linkages to community services;

-Assistance with Transportation expenses such as:
+Transportation expenses such as:

 Bus tickets, bus passes,